Camel Class (Year 6)

 This term we will be focussing on:

-PSHE - Life Skills
+PSHE - Life Skills/Mindfulness

-P.E - Wednesday (outdoor) Friday (indoor)
+P.E - Monday (indoor) Tuesday (outdoor)

 The spellings for each week will consist of 18 words: 6 for each level (bronze, silver and gold).
 The children need to pick a level in which to aim for that week; this will help to encourage indpedendent learning.
 The children need to get all 6 spellings correct in each level in order to obtain a bronze, silver or gold award for the week.
 The help sheet is attached in order to provide helpful guidance when practising spellings at home.

-This year, in preparation for next year, there will be a small piece of Maths and English homework to complete each week.
+This year, in preparation for next year, there will be a small piece of Maths and English homework to complete each night.
 All children should aim to have a go as the maths will focus on the basic skills of adding, subtracting, multiplication and division with an optional extension.
 Children should aim to accomplish as much as they can; if there are any problems that arise, do not hesitate to contact me via Dojo or with a comment in their homework book.